 Individuals who are not currently enrolled students or staff (but may have borrowing privileges) have access to the following services:

 Non-borrowing use of any of the Massey University Libraries is freely available to members of the public.
 Reading spaces and photocopiers are provided.
-The Library Catalogue can be searched to see what books and other materials are available.
+Guest access to Discover allows you to search for Library books and media.